 - Improved access to decent work and self-employment opportunities and increased competitiveness, innovation, and sustainability of enterprises, especially those led by women;

-- Increased capacity of individuals (especially the poorest and most marginalized) and non-state actors (e.g. CSOs, media) to participate equitably in national or sub-national policies or decision-making processes.
+- Increased capacity of individuals, especially the poorest and most marginalized, and non-state actors to have their voices heard and to participate more equitably in national or sub-national policies or decision-making processes;

 Since 2016, Canada has also allocated more than $10 million to the Canadian Counter-Terrorism Capacity Building Program to support Tunisia in stabilizing its borders and in the fight against terrorism and violent extremism.

 You can visit the Project Browser to see what Canada is doing to help Tunisia's development.

 Partnerships and organizations

 To develop effective responses to today’s most pressing global challenges, Canada and Tunisia work closely in multilateral fora.
 This is particularly true of La Francophonie, in which Canada and Tunisia are actively involved in advancing common priorities alongside the other members of the International Organization of La Francophonie, particularly in preparation for the next Francophonie Summit in November 2022 based on the theme: “Connectivity in Diversity: the Digital Vector of Development and Solidarity in the French-speaking World”.

 Collaboration also exists within other multilateral organizations, including: